Category Archives: Africa

 PAARL

-First stop was 50km away in Paarl, lunching at Cucina Giovanni’s on Laborie Wine Estate (based on the Hunts’ experienced recommendation).
+We didn’t have far to go on our first leg since Paarl was only 50km away, where we lunched at Cucina Giovanni’s on Laborie Wine Estate (based on the Hunts’ experienced recommendation).
 We were fortunate to get the last available table for the lunch sitting – and would surely have been completely out of luck had we not been so early!

 The setting was gorgeous, even on a grey day.
 We were tucked into a table for 2 in the cosy restaurant and could view the vineyards through the window, with the mountains in the background looking like a painted backdrop.
 The pasta was incredible and the panzerotti and seafood linguini paired perfectly with the Laborie Pinotage.